 After the intensity of exams, receiving your results can be a life-changing moment.
-Whether it makes your heart sing or lead you to contemplate your choices, Change of Preference is an excellent time to reflect on everything you've worked towards in the mayhem that was 2020.
+Whether it makes your heart sing or lead you to contemplate your choices, Change of Preference is an excellent time to reflect on everything you've worked towards in 2021.

 Although a brief window to make a decision, Change of Preference allows you to rethink your study options in 2022 and the direction of your future career path, acting as a safety net to ensure that you have made realistic decisions based on your results.

 Here at Collarts, we're passionate about encouraging students from every background to pursue what they love and consider the industry they want to be part of.
-Offering Diplomas and Bachelor Degrees in Animation & VFX, Audio Engineering, Comedy, Digital & Social Media, Entertainment Journalism, Entertainment Management, Fashion Marketing, Fashion & Sustainability, Interior Design, Music Performance, Music Production, and Screen & Media, we think Change of Preference is an excellent time to reconnect with the avenues you want to specialise in during and beyond studies.
+Offering diplomas, degrees, and post-graduate qualifications in Entertainment, Design, and Communication, we think Change of Preference is an excellent time to reconnect with the avenues you want to specialise in during and beyond studies.

 When it comes to Change of Preference, things can get a little overwhelming, but don't stress—we've simplified everything you need to know so that you can get the most out of the opportunity!